We are glad that you are visiting our website and thank you for your interest in our company and our products.

 You have the option to contact us through our email address or the contact form.
 We naturally use the personal data delivered to us in this way only for the purpose for which you have provided us this data while contacting.
 If we request inputs through our contact form, which are not mandatory for contacting, we invariably mark them as optional.
 This data helps us in substantiating your query and in improved handling of your issue.
 This data is communicated exclusively on a voluntary basis and with your consent.
 If this includes data of communication channels (for example, email address, telephone number), you further consent to us contacting you through this communication channel also, if required to address your issue.

-The consent to use your email address for sending the newsletter can be withdrawn at any time by unsubscribing the newsletter.
-The withdrawal can be either using a link integrated in the newsletter or by notification at the address indicated above (LINK) or by email: revocation[at]hoppecke.com
+The consent to use your email address for sending the newsletter can be withdrawn at any time with effect for the future by unsubscribing the newsletter.
+The withdrawal can be either using a link integrated in the newsletter or by notification at the address indicated above (LINK) or by email: revocation[at]hoppecke.com, without incurring any costs other than the transmission costs according to the basic rates.

 We use the services of CleverReach GmbH & Co.
 KG, Mühlenstr.
 43, 26180 Rastede for sending the newsletters.
 We can organise and analyse the sending of newsletters with this service.
 Your data given for the subscription of the newsletter, for example, your email address is saved on the servers of CleverReach.
 Server locations are Germany or Ireland.
 Sending newsletters with CleverReach allows us to analyse the behaviour of the newsletter recipients.
 The analysis presents, among other things, how many recipients have opened their newsletter and how often were the links in the newsletter clicked.
 You can find the particulars on data analysis by CleverReach under:https://www.cleverreach.com/de/funktionen/reporting-und-tracking/